Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 Madrik had a new plan.
 He would take down Tailfin.
 Cut him into pieces and throw him overboard, make certain.
 He wouldn’t make the same mistake Tailfin had, leaving him with a chance to survive.
 Well, half a chance.
 He had to make it out of the desert before he could take his revenge.

-He checked his wounds, searching for any that looked to be life-threatening.
+He checked his wounds, searching for any that appeared to be life-threatening.
 They all looked bad, but what did he know?

-Tailfin had left him one thing of use.
-The sack.
-Madrik had already used parts to wrap up his ankle, and he ripped off more pieces to try to bandage his wounds.
-He needed to rip off several strips to cover them all.
+Tailfin had left him one thing of use: the sack.
+Madrik had already used parts of it to wrap up his ankle, and he ripped off more pieces to try to bandage his wounds.
+He needed to tear off several strips to cover them all.

 “What the hell was that?” he asked again.